nhuray/dropwizard-spring/README.md

 Testing
 ------------

-To test Dropwizard/Spring you can checkout the project and run the sample project located in ```src/test/java/sample``.
+To test Dropwizard/Spring you can checkout the project and run the hello project located in ```src/test/java/hello``.

 License